djcass44/jmp-react/README.md

 ### Custom branding

 The JMP UI currently has limited support for custom branding without editing the source.

+This can be set by modifying the `.env.production` file before building.

 `REACT_APP_APP_NAME`: name of the application in Navbar and documentation